whatever60/CAMII_dev/README.md

 ### Step 0: Prepare your data

+Prepare input data.
+Images and metadata are necessary, and default calibration parameters and picking coordinate correction parameters are provided in the `test_data` directory.
+Users can define their own calibration parameters and picking coordinate correction parameters, but the default ones are a good starting point.

 #### Images

-In the current setup, the camera in our robot system takes images of rectanguar culture plates under two light conditions: red light from bottom and white light along the upper edge of the plate.
+In the current setup, the camera in our robot system takes images of rectanguar culture plates under two light conditions:
+- Red light from bottom and
+- White light along the upper edge of the plate.
 Images are output in `.bmp` format.
 Put these image pairs in one directory.

 Make sure that:
-- File names end with `.bmp` and the string before the first `_` is plate name or barcode.
+- File names end with `.bmp`.
+- The substring before the first `_` is plate name/barcode.
+Consequently, plate barcode cannot contain `_`.
 - There are two and only two images for each plate, and the image under red light comes before the image under white light when sorted by file name.
 This is likely already the case since this is the order in which the robot takes pictures.

 To proceed, convert the `.bmp` images into `.png` format with